POLICE RECORDS CHECKS

 In order to ensure faster service for those applying for volunteer positions, citizens are now required to bring a letter from the organization they are volunteering for, on the organization’s letterhead.
 This letter should state the individual’s name, position and general duties they will be performing, this information satisfies the RCMP’s requirement to waive its $25 fee for fingerprint comparison if required.

 In the interest of public safety, the RCMP recently made enhancements to ensure an unreported name change would not allow a pardoned sexual offender to avoid being identified through a Vulnerable Sector query.
-These enhancements include automatically performing a seperate query on an individual's gender and date of birth should their name and date of birth not match a pardon sex offender.
+These enhancements include automatically performing a separate query on an individual's gender and date of birth should their name and date of birth not match a pardon sex offender.

 Further information regarding Vulnerable Sector checks can be found on the RCMP web site Click Here